c0m4r/awesome-custom-vps/README.md

 # custom-vps
-List of guides on how to install custom OS on your VPS and some other wild things
+List of my guides on how to install custom OS on your VPS and some other wild things

 ## FreeBSD